markf3lton/markf3lton.github.io/Finder_protips.md

 ![](images/terminal_default.png)

 You can change the default profile, and set a preferred font size, window width, and height.

-Menlo is included with Macs and it is good monospaced font for the command line.
-Microsoft Consolas is one of the best command line fonts but [you may have to download it](http://ikato.com/blog/how-to-install-consolas-font-on-mac-os-x.html).
+The Menlo font is included with all Macs and it is good monospaced font for the command line.
+Microsoft Consolas is one of the best command line fonts, but [you may have to download it](http://ikato.com/blog/how-to-install-consolas-font-on-mac-os-x.html).

 ## Miscellaneous